temporalio/documentation/docs-src/references/cluster-metrics.md

 - Use the `operation` tag in your query to get request rates, error rates, or latencies per operation.
 - Use the `service_name` tag with the [service role tag values](https://github.com/temporalio/temporal/blob/bba148cf1e1642fd39fa0174423b183d5fc62d95/common/metrics/defs.go#L108) to get details for the specific service.

-All common tags that you can add in your query are defined in the [`defs.go`](https://github.com/temporalio/temporal/blob/86966c5d2f78ee74c10b6808857f1a2f64d3c134/common/metrics/defs.go#L90) file in the [Temporal repository](https://github.com/temporalio/temporal).
+All common tags that you can add in your query are defined in the [`defs.go`](https://github.com/temporalio/temporal/blob/86966c5d2f78ee74c10b6808857f1a2f64d3c134/common/metrics/defs.go#L90) file in the [Temporal Server repository](https://github.com/temporalio/temporal).

 For example, to see service requests by operation on the Frontend Service, use the following: